cwi-dis/igor/igor/plugins/readme.md

 Stores rain forecast for the coming hour.
 See [buienradar/readme.md](buienradar/readme.md) for details.

+### ca

+Certificate Authority.
+Programming interface to the Igor SSL certificate authority that allows _https:_ access to local services (like Igor itself).
+See [ca/readme.md](ca/readme.md) for details.

 ### copytree

 Copies subtree ```src``` to ```dst```.
 Both src and dst can be local or remote, allowing mirroring from one Igor to another (or actually between any two REST servers).
 Optional arguments ```mimetype``` and ```method``` are available.